Clinical UM Guideline

 Medically Necessary:

-The use of diagnostic nasal endoscopy is considered medically necessary for the initial evaluation and visualization of the nasal anatomy when there are symptoms suggestive of nasal or sinus origin and physical examination (including a nasal speculum evaluation) does not provide sufficient clinical information to establish a diagnosis.
-This includes, but is not limited to:
+The use of diagnostic nasal endoscopy is considered medically necessary for the initial evaluation and visualization of the nasal anatomy when the following criteria are met:

 1. Evaluate chronic sinonasal symptoms when there is a suspicion of: